 - The cscfg file and ability to edit in the portal

-- You can edit web.config entries within the portal for Web Sites so this makes it somewhat redundant
+- You can edit web.config variables and connection strings within the portal for Web Sites so this makes it somewhat redundant

 - If you want to use Traffic Manager to distribute your application in multiple data centres across the globe then you can’t use Web Sites, however you can get a similar affect using an Azure Virtual Machine and IIS ARR as per http://stackoverflow.com/questions/13697863/is-it-possible-to-provision-the-same-domain-name-on-multiple-azure-websites

 While reading up on this post I found out something about Web Roles that I didn’t know - apparently you can deploy a Web Role package that contains multiple web sites (by specifying their host headers), but it does mean that you have to always deploy all the websites at the same time and keep them all in the same Visual Studio solution.